BernardKula/Feature-Engineering-with-Python---Independent-Project/README.md

 ## Hint<br />
-Create your base model (ensemble regressor), then later improve the accuracy of the base model by performing the following feature engineering techniques:
+Create your base model (ensemble regressor), then later improve the accuracy of the base model by performing the following feature engineering techniques:<br />
 ● Feature improvement<br />
 ● Handle categorical features<br />
 ● Find and deal with missing values<br />